Bread roll recipe | Potato roll

 4. Add peas, carrots, chilli powder, turmeric, garam masala, amchur, coriander leaves and salt.

-5. Mix together and divide the mixture to 10 parts.
+5. Mix together and taste test.
+Adjust salt or spices to taste.
+Divide the mixture to 10 parts.
 Give them a oblong shape.
 Set them aside.

-8. For the binding or to seal the edges I have used flour mixed with water.
+7. For the binding, to seal the edges I use flour mixed with water.
 In a small bowl mix flour with water.
-The mixture must be thin of runny consistency.
+The slurry must be thin of runny consistency.
 Brush the bread slice with the milk or water.
 The bread must turn moist and wet but not with dripping water.

-14. If shallow frying, Add oil only a few tbsp or as needed.
-Allow the oil to turn hot enough.
+12. Method 3 – Shallow frying bread roll – If shallow frying, Add only a few tbsp oil or as needed and heat on a medium flame.
 Check if the oil is hot enough by dropping a small piece of bread.
 The bread has to rise without browning quickly.
 Flip them and fry on all the sides until golden.

-Best served with green chutney and a cup of black tea.
+Serve the potato stuffed bread rolls hot with green chutney and a cup of tea.

 Related Recipes